ARYPAT2005/Poketrade/README.md

 python manage.py runserver
 ```

-The backend server will be running on <http://localhost:8000>
+Check that the backend server is running at <http://localhost:8000>

-3. Run the frontend server
+3. In a separate terminal, run the frontend server

 ```bash
 cd frontend